 4 The education and training system in Jordan offers various levels and pathways.
 It consists of basic and secondary education in schools (under the Ministry of Education), higher education at universities (under the Ministry of Higher education) and community colleges (under al-Balqa Applied University), in addition to vocational training programs offered mainly by the public Vocational Training Corporation (VTC).
 School-based basic education is compulsory and free in public schools.
 It consists of ten levels (grades) from 6 to 16 years old.
-After a student successfully completes the ten grades of basic education, and according to their grade average, they can join an academic or vocational training program at one of the VTC's.
+After a student successfully completes the ten grades of basic education, and according to their grade average, they can join an academic or vocational track of secondary education or join a vocational training program at one of the VTC's.
 Entry to one type of education or another is based on grades, and the pathways from one type to another are very limited.